FX

 Supported Symbols

 Any symbol available on your broker's MT4 or MT5 server.
-Forex pairs, indices, commodities, crypto CFDs, stocks — if your broker offers it on MetaTrader, you can pull data for it.
+Forex pairs, indices, commodities, crypto CFDs, stocks: if your broker offers it on MetaTrader, you can pull data for it.

 Pricing

-FxSocket starts at €11 per account per month on the Starter plan, which includes full access to historical data endpoints, real-time WebSocket streams, and trade execution.
+FxSocket starts at €12 per account per month on the Starter plan, which includes full access to historical data endpoints, real-time WebSocket streams, and trade execution.
 Pro plans are available for teams and higher-volume use cases.
-Every plan includes access to all supported timeframes (M1 through MN), tick data, and unlimited data requests.
+Every plan includes access to all supported timeframes (M1 through MN1), live WebSocket streams, and unlimited data requests.

 Frequently Asked Questions